openfheorg/openfhe-development/src/README.md

 ## Warning

-Although the OpenFHE team have provided various utility functions to make OpenFHE accessible to non-cryptographers, it is still necessary for the end-users to carefully consider how they are using the code.
+Although the OpenFHE team has provided various utility functions to make OpenFHE accessible to non-cryptographers, it is still necessary for the end-users to carefully consider how they are using the code.
 Improper use can result in leaked information.
 Use of OpenFHE in production environments should be reviewed by homomorphic encryption experts.